Letters to the editor and op-eds in local community papers are an especially effective communications and advocacy tools.

 Paycheck Fairness Act Talking Points:

-- The gender pay gap refers to the fact that on average women working full time in the United States are paid just 82% of what men are paid, and the gap is even wider for many women of color.
+- The gender pay gap refers to the fact that on average women working full time in the United States are paid just 82% of what men are paid in 2020, and the gap is even wider for many women of color.

 - Despite federal and state equal pay laws, gender and racial pay gaps persist, and earnings lost to these gaps are exacerbating the financial effects of COVID-19, falling particularly heavily on women of color and the families who depend on their income.
 The Paycheck Fairness Act would take meaningful steps to update and strengthen the Equal Pay Act of 1963 to help close the gender pay gap.